 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-You’ve likely heard the need for antivirus software for your computer, but did you know that Android phones are also susceptible to malware and cyber threats?
+You’ve likely heard the need for antivirus protection for your computer, but did you know that Android phones are also susceptible to malware and cyber threats?

 How do you know if your phone is infected with a virus?
 Many of the signs are similar to a computer, including a decrease in battery life, unusual data usage, and pop-ups.
 The best way to avoid a virus on your Android phone is to install antivirus software on your device.